-As part of their duty for Santa, Scout Elves fly to the North Pole every night to tell Santa about your family’s adventures.
-Next time they’re gearing up for their super speedy trip, ask them to carry your letter!
+As part of their duty for Santa, Scout Elves fly to the North Pole every night to tell Santa Claus about your family’s adventures.
+Next time they’re getting ready for their super speedy trip, ask them to carry your letter!
 This Scout Elf Express delivery system is so beloved by Santa that he put his official stamp of approval on this delivery method.
-Read all about it—and get the tools to craft the perfect elf-sized letters—in Scout Elf Express Delivers Letters to Santa®.
+Read all about it, and get the tools to craft the perfect letters to Santa, in Scout Elf Express Delivers Letters to Santa®.

 The North Pole